guenchi/json/README.md

 > When they accept plural keys they can jump nesting layers to directly get aim.

-> Except json-ref, they return a new json with specified modify and has no side effect to old one.
+> they return a new JSON struct (a value for json-ref) with specified modify and has no side effect to old one.

 ### Parse rules: